pfisterer/servicemix-demo/README.md

 docker exec -t -i servicemix /opt/servicemix/bin/client

 ##Install and start the bundle:
-- osgi:install file:///deploy/servicemix-osgi-demo.jar
+- bundle:install file:///deploy/servicemix-osgi-demo.jar
-- osgi:start <the ID of the bundle>
+- bundle:start <the ID of the bundle>

 ## Obtain information about the route
-route-list
+- route-list
-route-info <the ID of the route>
+- route-info <the ID of the route>
-log:tail
+- log:tail